Skip to content

 What the actual setup looks like for a realtor

-The Telegram build for this connects to your lead sources — Zillow’s webhook, your IDX contact form, or a Facebook lead gen ad — and fires an inbound notification to your Telegram app.
+The Telegram AI Agent build for this connects to your lead sources — Zillow’s webhook, your IDX contact form, or a Facebook lead gen ad — and fires an inbound notification to your Telegram app.
 The AI drafts a contextual first-response message based on the listing and what the lead wrote; you approve and send in about 30 seconds.
 It logs the contact and qualification notes to Follow Up Boss, HubSpot, kvCORE, or whatever CRM you use.
 If you have a Google Calendar integration, it routes showing requests directly without a back-and-forth.

 The Telegram bot CRM workflow breaks down how the capture-to-CRM handoff works in practice — the same pattern applies to real estate intake, adapted around your lead sources and qualification fields.